Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-To determine if the template amplitude for a given cluster appeared to drift into or out of the ``noise floor" over time, we first estimated the noise floor as the smallest template amplitude of the cluster across the whole recording.
-As above, we then considered the pdf of the amplitudes in 5-minute bins.
-First, we computed the percent difference between the location of the tallest peak in the pdf of a given window and the location of the noise floor.
-If this percent difference was less than or equal to fifteen, then the corresponding window was marked as having template amplitudes that were concentrated near the noise floor.
 For each window, we also determined the location (i.e., amplitude) of the tallest peak in the pdf.
 We then computed the smallest and largest of those amplitudes across all time windows, and computed the percent difference between the resulting two values.
 This quantity, which we refer to as the maximum peak location difference, provides information about the range of template amplitudes sampled across the recording.
 We removed a cluster from subsequent analyses if the following criteria were met: \textit{(i)} more than 10\% (but not all) of time windows either had template amplitudes concentrated near the noise floor or in the bulk, and \textit({ii)} the maximum peak location difference was greater than or equal to twenty-five.
 These cut values were chosen so as to try and isolate clusters with significant drift towards or away from low amplitude values.
 All analyses in the main text were performed after applying the unit selection procedures described in this section.
+The number of simultaneously recorded single-units that passed all selection criteria ranged from 30 - 235 per session.